pybalt/JPA-Hibernate/README.md

 # JPA-Hibernate
-A project with JPA instead of JBDC, an explanation of why choosing one instead of the other.
+A project with JPA instead of JBDC, an explanation of why choosing JPA instead of the JBDC.

 ## JDBC Disadvantages
 - Too much verbosity